 Exams and Tests

-If you have symptoms of a chlamydia infection, the health care provider may take a sample of discharge from the penis and send it to a lab to be tested, or have the lab do a test called PCR.
+If you have symptoms of a chlamydia infection, the health care provider may suggest a lab test called PCR.
+Your provider will take a sample of discharge from the penis.
+This discharge is sent to a lab to be tested.
 Results will take 1 to 2 days to come back.
+Alternatively, your health care provider may collect a urine sample for a test called nucleic acid amplification.

-Your health care provider may also check you for other types of infections, such as gonorrhea.
+Your provider may also check you for other types of infections, such as gonorrhea, syphilis, and HIV.

-Men who do not have symptoms of a chlamydia infection are usually not tested.
+Men who do not have symptoms of a chlamydia infection may sometimes be tested.

-Antibiotic treatment is almost always successful.
-If your symptoms do not improve quickly, make sure you are also being treated for gonorrhea (GC) and other infections spread through sexual contact.
+Treatment with antibiotics is almost always successful.
+If your symptoms do not improve quickly, make sure you are also being treated for gonorrhea and other infections spread through sexual contact.

 When to Contact a Medical Professional

-Call your health care provider if you have symptoms of a chlamydia infection.
+Call your provider if you have symptoms of a chlamydia infection.

-Practicing safe sex means taking steps before and during sex that can prevent you from getting an infection, or from giving one to your partner.
+To prevent infection, practice safe sex.
+This means taking steps before and during sex that can help prevent you from getting an infection, or from giving one to your partner.

 Before having sex: